ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 ## Groups

-Groups allow you to logically organize Assessments and that share common information and workflow tasks between Assessments that have the same or related customer managed controls.
+Groups allow you to logically organize Assessments and that share common information and workflow tasks between Assessments that have the same or related customer-managed controls.
 You can group Assessments by year, standard, service, team, division, or agencies within your organization to help minimize customer-managed Actions:

 - **FFIEC IS Assessments - 2019**
   - Office 365 + FFIEC IS